w33ts/dank-memer-wiki/home.md

   </table>

 </center>

 ## Current global event {: #Event}

 You can use the `/event` command to check if there is a global event active at the moment.
+Read about <a href="/Bot-features/Currency-Commands/Currency-Commands/Events" target="_blank">past events here.</a>
 <center>

   <table style ="border: solid #000000; word-wrap: break-word;">